 NOTE: Specialized Internet applications are any applications that use Internet access to perform functions such as videoconferencing or online gaming.
 Some Internet applications may not require any forwarding.

 This type allows you to set up public services in a group which means a range of ports, for example from 20 ~ 25.
 Certain applications may require opening specific ports so they can function correctly.
 Examples of these applications include servers and some online games.
 When a request for a certain port comes in from the Internet, the router will route the data to the computer you specify.

 NOTE: Due to security concerns, you may want to limit Port Forwarding to only those ports you are using, and remember to uncheck the Enable checkbox after you are finished.
-If you would like to know how to setup port forwarding on routers and gateways, click here.

 To understand the difference between the two (2), refer to the scenarios below.